-First set up SAML SSO to work while on the corporate network.
-In the Set up Single Sign-On with SAML page, go to the Basic SAML Configuration heading and select its Edit icon (a pencil).
-Follow the steps in Enter basic SAML configuration to configure SAML-based authentication for the application.
+First set up SAML SSO to work while on the corporate network, see the basic SAML configuration section of Configure SAML-based single sign-on to configure SAML-based authentication for the application.

 Add at least one user to the application and make sure the test account has access to the application.
 While connected to the corporate network, use the test account to see if you have single sign-on to the application.

 After you set up Application Proxy, you'll come back and update the SAML Reply URL.

 Before you can provide SSO for on-premises applications, you need to enable Application Proxy and install a connector.
 See the tutorial Add an on-premises application for remote access through Application Proxy in Azure AD to learn how to prepare your on-premises environment, install and register a connector, and test the connector.
 Then follow these steps to publish your new application with Application Proxy.
 For other settings not mentioned below, refer to the Add an on-premises app to Azure AD section in the tutorial.

 With the application still open in the Azure portal, select Application Proxy.
 Provide the Internal URL for the application.
 If you're using a custom domain, you also need to upload the TLS/SSL certificate for your application.

 As a best practice, use custom domains whenever possible for an optimized user experience.
 Learn more about Working with custom domains in Azure AD Application Proxy.

 Select Azure Active Directory as the Pre Authentication method for your application.